- Swansea (Main) 01792 773 773

 The Management of Health and Safety at Work Regulations 1999 require employers to make a suitable assessment of the risks to the health and safety of their employees and take action where necessary and where reasonably practicable.

-Most employers understand, of course, that providing comfortable workplace conditions is essential for the smooth running of their business and for the welfare of their employees and colleagues, and it isn't just the legalities of this issue that they will be considering during the current heatwave.
+Most employers understand, of course, that providing comfortable workplace conditions is essential for the smooth running of their business and for the welfare of their employees and colleagues, and it isn't just the legalities of this issue that they will be considered during the current heatwave.

 Here are some things you might want to do, to help people keep their cool as the mercury soars:

 - Relax your dress code – If you usually insist on a formal dress code it makes sense to relax this during scorching weather.
-You may not want customer-facing staff to pad about in beach shorts and flip flops, but short sleeves, simple cotton dresses or smart shorts are acceptable to most people.
+You may not want customer-facing staff to pad about in beach shorts and flip-flops, but short sleeves, simple cotton dresses or smart shorts are acceptable to most people.

 - Do an ice-cream run.
 The office dieters might not thank you, but needs must under extreme circumstances!